How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 For example, the notes say you must do this at least a week in advance, but the website says 2 days in advance.
 The price mentioned on the form is also different than the current bus price.
 I would trust the information on the bus company’s website (and my article), which were both published more recently than when this form was first made.

-Step 2: Email Form to Bus Company
+Step 2: Email the Bus Company

 Step 3: Receive Confirmation